jordy3lsen/Match/README.md

 See the `LICENSE` file for details.

+---

-👤 Author
+## 👤 Author

-Developed by Jordy Elsen
+Developed by **Jordy Elsen**

+---

-⭐ Support
+## ⭐ Support

+If you find Match useful:

-Star the repo, report bugs, and share feedback.
+- Star the repository
+- Report bugs
+- Share feedback